Piyush-Project-X/Machine_learning_-ML-_cybersecurity/README.md

-# Malicious_URL_detection_using_Machine_learning_cybersecurity
+# Malicious URL Detection using Machine Learning in Cybersecurity

-This project was my first venture into machine learning during my junior year of undergraduate studies.
-I initially implemented the logistic regression algorithm and recently updated it to train on nearly half a million URLs classified as malicious and benign.
+This project marked my entry into machine learning during my junior year of undergraduate studies.
+Initially implementing the logistic regression algorithm, I later enhanced it to train on nearly half a million URLs classified as malicious and benign.

-1. Problem Statement:
+## Problem Statement

-Significance of URL Classification: In today's digital landscape, the multiplication of malicious URLs poses a significant threat to cybersecurity.
-These URLs can lead unsuspecting users to phishing sites, malware downloads, or other malicious activities.
-Identifying and classifying URLs accurately as malicious or benign is crucial for protecting individuals and organizations from cyber threats.
+**1. Significance of URL Classification:**
+In today's digital landscape, the proliferation of malicious URLs poses a significant cybersecurity threat.
+These URLs can direct unsuspecting users to phishing sites, malware downloads, or other malicious activities.
+Accurate classification of URLs as malicious or benign is critical for protecting individuals and organizations from cyber threats.

-2. Implementation Approach:
+## Implementation Approach

+**2. Methodology:**
-Understanding URL Characteristics: Analyzed and visualized URL features to extract meaningful patterns for classification.
+- **Understanding URL Characteristics:** Analyzed and visualized URL features to extract meaningful patterns for classification.
-Model Development: Built a Logistic Regression model using TF-IDF vectorization(Term Frequency-Inverse Document Frequency) for URL classification.
+- **Model Development:** Employed Logistic Regression using TF-IDF vectorization (Term Frequency-Inverse Document Frequency) for URL classification.
-User Interface: Developed a Tkinter-based GUI for real-time URL classification, enabling users to assess the safety of web links instantly.
+- **User Interface:** Developed a Tkinter-based GUI for real-time URL classification, enhancing user ability to assess web link safety instantly.

-3. Outcome:
+## Outcome

+**3. Achievements:**
-Delivered a reliable URL classification tool with a focus on user accessibility and cybersecurity awareness, contributing to digital safety practices.
+Delivered a robust URL classification tool emphasizing user accessibility and promoting cybersecurity awareness, thereby bolstering digital safety practices.

+## Skills Gained

-4. Skills Learned:
+**4. Skills Acquired:**
-Data Cleaning,
+- Data Cleaning
-Exploratory Data Analysis,
+- Exploratory Data Analysis
-Machine Learning Modeling,
+- Machine Learning Modeling
-Model Evaluation Metrics,
+- Model Evaluation Metrics
-GUI Development (Tkinter),
+- GUI Development (Tkinter)
-Cybersecurity Awareness,
+- Cybersecurity Awareness

-Note: GitHub has a size limit for files, so I couldn't upload the actual 30MB file.
-I reduced its size by deleting some data and then added it to the repository.
+*Note: Due to GitHub's file size limit, I reduced the dataset's size before adding it to the repository.*